zilishen/documentation/content/nms/acm/how-to/backup-recovery.md

 ---
-title: Back Up and Recovery
+title: Back up and recovery
 toc: true
 ---

 ## Overview

-- NGINX Management Suite includes several scripts, which you can run to back up and restore the configuration files, secrets, and databases used by the NGINX Management Suite platform.
+- NGINX Management Suite includes several scripts for backing up and restoring the configuration files, secrets, and databases used by the platform.

-{{<important>}}The backup and recovery scripts are provided for reference and may need to be adapted to suit the requirements of your deployment.{{</important>}}
+{{<important>}}The back up and recovery scripts are provided for reference and may need to be changed for your deployment.{{</important>}}

 ---

 ## NGINX Management Suite and API Connectivity Manager deployed in a Virtual Machine or Bare Metal

-### Before You Begin
+### Before you begin

 To complete the instructions in this guide, you need the following: